All Episodes

 And that's something that needs to be answered.

-All right, we're gonna have more on this tonight on Hannity, 10 Eastern on the Fox News Channel, well, the latest on the healthcare bill.
+All right, we're going to have more on this tonight on Hannity 10 Eastern on the Fox News channel.

-Uh, as always, Sarah, I mean, I feel like you're co-hosting with me.
+As always, Sarah, I mean, I feel like you're co-hosting with me.

-You've been reporting, and we've been beating the drum on this, and we're getting closer every day.
+You've been reporting and we've been beating the drum on this and we're getting closer every day.

 It's fascinating to watch it unfold.